Carole Baskin

-Carole Ann Baskin (née Stairs, formerly known as Carole Murdock and Carole Lewis; born June 6, 1961) is an American animal rights activist and CEO of Big Cat Rescue, a non-profit animal sanctuary based near Tampa, Florida.
+Carole Ann Baskin (née Stairs; formerly Murdock and Lewis; born June 6, 1961) is the CEO of Big Cat Rescue, a non-profit animal sanctuary.
 She has attracted the attention of local, national and international media outlets to the plight of captive big cats.

 Baskin drew public attention when she was featured in the 2020 Netflix true crime documentary series Tiger King, which follows Baskin's escalating feud with Oklahoma-based private zoo owner Joe Exotic.
-Following the release of the series, Baskin received abuse online due to the third episode of the series speculating that Baskin was involved in the disappearance of Don Lewis, her second husband.
+Following the release of the series, many suspected Baskin was involved in the disappearance of Don Lewis, her second husband.
 Baskin denied these claims in a post on Big Cat Rescue's website.
 Her catchphrase, "Hey all you cool cats and kittens!", also became a meme as a result of Tiger King.

 Baskin is also well known for her appearance on Dancing with the Stars, featuring her dancing to a cover of the song "Eye of the Tiger".
 She and her husband Howard also appeared in the 2021 Louis Theroux documentary Shooting Joe Exotic.

 Early life

-Carole Ann Stairs was born on June 6, 1961, on the Lackland Air Force Base in Bexar County, Texas.
+Carole Ann Stairs was born on June 6, 1961, on Lackland Air Force Base in Bexar County, Texas.
 She expressed an interest in saving cats when she was nine, but she decided against pursuing a career in veterinary medicine after she learned that veterinarians euthanize animals.
-At age 14, Baskin reports having been gang raped by three men who lived across the street from her house, claiming that she received no emotional support from her conservative Christian family.
+At age 14, Baskin reports having been gang raped by three men who lived across the street from her house, claiming that she received no emotional support from her family.
 She dropped out of high school and left home with a local roller rink employee.
 Baskin then hitchhiked back and forth between Florida and Bangor, Maine, sleeping under parked cars.
 She later purchased a Datsun truck and slept in the back with her pet cat.

 Career

 Animals

 At the age of 17, Baskin worked at a Tampa, Florida, department store.
 To make money, she began breeding show cats and used llamas for a lawn trimming business.
 In January 1991, Baskin married her second husband, Don Lewis, and joined his real estate business.
 The couple founded Wildlife on Easy Street, an animal sanctuary near Tampa for big cats, in 1992.
-Originally, Baskin and her husband bred tiger cubs and show cats, but stopped after realising the harm it was doing the animals.
+Don and Carole Lewis never bred lion or tiger cubs but did breed 3 leopards and some other small cats before realizing the harm it was doing the animals and they stopped all breeding by 1997.

 Baskin remains the current chief executive officer of the sanctuary, which she renamed to Big Cat Rescue sometime after Lewis's disappearance in 1997.
-She has used social media such as Facebook and YouTube and her "The Cat Chat" podcast to promote activism against private zoos.
+She has used social media such as Facebook and YouTube and her The Cat Chat podcast to promote activism against private zoos.